TISUnion/PrimeBackup/docs/concept/storage_structure.md

   - Override file: File in the delta fileset that replaces the base file
   - Added file: Newly added file in the delta fileset
   - Delete marker: File that has been deleted in the delta fileset

+## Pack

+Pack is a generic binary storage object used to store packed entries

+- A pack file is identified by its pack ID, and its file name is derived from that ID
+- A pack entry is a byte range inside a pack file, described by pack ID, offset, and size
+- Pack files are not specific to chunks, although chunk payloads are currently stored as pack entries
+- Pack records track total size/count and live size/count, allowing validation and compaction

 ## Blob